Behnam-sn/Castle-Docusaurus/docs/soft-skills/the-cat-ate-my-source-code.md

 ## Provide Options, Don’t Make Lame Excuses

-Before you approach anyone to tell them why something can’t be done, is late, or is broken, stop and listen to yourself.
+Before you approach anyone to tell them why something can’t be done,
+Is late,
+Or is broken,
+Stop and listen to yourself.

 Talk to the rubber duck on your monitor, or the cat.

 Does your excuse sound reasonable, or stupid?